Our Mission

 Our History

 In 1981, the Demuth Museum was founded, focusing on the life and work of one of the leading American Modernist painters, Charles Demuth (1883-1935), and his family.
-The Foundation maintains the 260+ year-old Demuth family properties in the heart of historic downtown Lancaster, which are contributing structures to a National Register Historic District and recognized as part of the National Trust for Historic Preservation’s Historic Artists’ Homes and Studios Program.
+The Demuth Museum of Art maintains the 260+ year-old Demuth family properties in the heart of historic downtown Lancaster, which are contributing structures to a National Register Historic District and recognized as part of the National Trust for Historic Preservation’s Historic Artists’ Homes and Studios Program.

 The Lancaster Museum of Art traces its roots back to 1965 when a group of local artists formed the Goethean Gallery on the campus of Franklin & Marshall College.
 In 1979, the Community Art Gallery took up residence in the former Grubb Mansion in Musser Park, and in 1996 became the Lancaster Museum of Art.
 It has a long-standing history of exhibiting local artists and offering educational workshops.

 In 2014, the Demuth Museum and the Lancaster Museum of Art merged under one nonprofit structure.
-Both museums maintain separate facilities and collections, and share staff and a board of trustees.
+In 2026, the two museums were unified under one name - the Demuth Museum of Art.

 Our Organization Today